 With so many new bloggers just starting out in the community, we thought it would be a good idea to talk about goal setting and how it can affect the ‘blogging failure’ rate.
-For more advice, check out our Blog Superhero course.
+For more advice, check out our membership.

-If we do the maths correctly, setting up a blog can take as little as 15 minutes, or as long as a month (this is also what we talk about in our Blogging Superhero course).
+If we do the maths correctly, setting up a blog can take as little as 15 minutes, or as long as a month.
 More than the feeling of failure in itself, what really packs a punch is the amount of time we spend setting up something that we do not see following through.

 Less is more, especially when it comes to goal setting.
 Choose one big goal, and work toward it.
 Then move on to the next one.
 Remember, you can only achieve so much before your willpower dwindles and you jump straight into burnout.
 If you create many blog writing goals to accomplish at the same time, you’ll burn through your willpower very quickly.

 Your goals should be consistent with what you want to achieve with your blogging, hence you need to know WHY you are blogging.
-Once again, we talk very clearly about this in our Goal Setting Workshop happening in June.
 There’s no point in wasting time on a goal that won’t help you achieve your overall purpose.
 Think carefully about how your goal is helping you to achieve your purpose in blogging.
 Is doubling your Facebook likes really going to help you make the money you want for that holiday?

 A time-bound goal gives you focus and allows an end date for achieving your goal.
 Let’s use the weight-loss analogy just one more time.
 You don’t want to just set a goal, such as “I want to lose 10 pounds”.
 Instead, you want your goal to be time-bound, such as “I want to lose 10 pounds by the 25th July.”